The Gallery of Madame Liu-Tsong: Broadcast history

-Wong's character was a dealer in Chinese art whose career involved her in detective work and international intrigue.
-The ten half-hour episodes aired during prime time, on Wednesdays at 9:00p.m.
+The 10 half-hour episodes aired during prime time, initially on Mondays from 8:30 to 9 p.m.
+Eastern Time and (beginning in October 1951) on Wednesdays at 9:00 p.m.
 ET.
 Though there were plans for a second season, DuMont canceled the show in 1952.
 No copies of the show or its scripts are known to exist.

 Preservation status

 Like most DuMont programs, no known episodes of The Gallery of Madame Liu-Tsong exist today, the majority of the network's footage having been dumped into the Hudson River upon closure.
 Although a few kinescope episodes of various DuMont series survive at Chicago's Museum of Broadcast Communications, New York's Paley Center for Media, and the UCLA Film and Television Archive, there are no copies of Madame Liu-Tsong in these archives.

 In 1996, early television actress Edie Adams testified at a hearing in front of a panel of the Library of Congress on the preservation of American television and video.
 Adams stated that, by the 1970s, little value was given to the DuMont film archive, and that all the remaining kinescopes of DuMont series were loaded into three trucks and dumped into Upper New York Bay.